 Enhanced collaboration processes allowed for optimized design and accountability.

-The Beekman Tower is set on a 42,000 SF site in lower Manhattan.
+The Beekman Tower is set on a 4.000 sqm site in lower Manhattan.
 The building is a 75-story mixed-use tower, which houses a New York City Public School, office space for the New York Downtown Hospital, and over nine hundred residential units.

-The classical proportions of the tower conform to the New York City setback rules, creating a tall wedding cake design typical in the city.
+The classical proportions of the tower are conforming to the New York City setback rules creating a tall wedding cake design typical in the city.
 The wall of the tower undulates in soft folds reminiscent of fabric.
 The apartment windows perforate this sculptural stainless steel cladding.
-As the windows move out into the apex of the folds, they create bay windows with window seats on the apartment interiors.
 Each floor of the tower has a unique configuration, due to the undulating facade.
 Each residential unit will have a unique shape where it connects with the exterior façade.
 Trimble Consulting provided the technical infrastructure and services integrating the process from design through the supply chain management.

 Gehry Partners, WSP Cantor, Seinuk, JB&B

 Trimble Consulting worked with the client to improve the design process, automate design to fabrication, accelerate collaboration, create accountability and optimize the design.